syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 ## Checkbox selection

-TreeGrid supports checkbox selection and to enable the checkbox selection, you need to set `e-selectionsettings.selectionType` property to `checkbox` and `e-selectionsettings.selectionMode` property as `row`.
-By default, checkbox column will be displayed as the left most column, on enabling the checkbox selection in TreeGrid.
+Tree grid supports checkbox selection.
+To enable the checkbox selection, set the `e-selectionsettings.selectionType` property to `checkbox` and the `e-selectionsettings.selectionMode` property to `row`.
+When checkbox selection is enabled, the checkbox column will be displayed as the left most column by default.
 ### Column header checkbox

-It is possible to select/unselect all the TreeGrid rows using column header checkbox.
-To enable this you need to set, `e-selectionsettings.enableSelectAll` property as `true`.
-The following code snippet explains how to enable the column header checkbox,
+You can select or unselect all the tree grid rows using column header checkbox.
+To enable this, set the `e-selectionsettings.enableSelectAll` property to `true`.
+The following code sample explains how to enable the column header checkbox.

 {% highlight js %}